 Most people gain 5 to 10 pounds when they quit smoking.
 This is much less of a health risk than smoking.
 Exercising regularly and eating low-fat foods can help you avoid gaining too much weight.

 To prevent relapse, try the following:

-Avoid doing the things that trigger your cravings for a cigarette.
-Look back in your notebook to find out these triggers.
+- Avoid doing the things that trigger your cravings for a cigarette.
+Look back in your notebook to spot these triggers.
 For example, if you always smoke with your morning coffee, try switching to tea instead.

-Plan ahead and practice how you’ll handle difficult situations, such as being around friends and family members who smoke, managing stressful situations and coping with negative feelings like anger, sadness and anxiety.
+- Plan ahead and practice how you’ll handle difficult situations.
+For example, think about the effects of being around friends and family who smoke, managing stressful situations, and coping with negative feelings like anger, sadness, and anxiety.

-Look for smoke-free options, such as smoke-free Alcoholics Anonymous meetings and other support groups, like Nicotine Anonymous.
-Plan activities where smoking is unlikely or with family members and friends who don’t smoke.
+- Look for smoke-free options, such as smoke-free support group meetings and other support groups.
+Plan activities where smoking is unlikely, or with family and friends who don’t smoke.
 Sit in the nonsmoking sections of restaurants.

 Copyright © American Academy of Family Physicians